bshaffer/oauth2-server-php/README.md

   * Receives a request object, returns a Boolean for whether the incoming request is a valid Authorize Request.
 Applications should call this before displaying a login or authorization form to the user

-**Grant Requests**
+**Token Requests**

 `grantAccessToken`

-  * Receives a request object for a grant request, returns a token if the request is valid.
+  * Receives a request object for a token request, returns a token if the request is valid.

-`handleGrantRequest`
+`handleTokenRequest`

-  * Receives a request object for a grant request, returns a response object for the appropriate response.
+  * Receives a request object for a token request, returns a response object for the appropriate response.

 `getClientCredentials`

   * parses the client credentials from the request and determines if they are valid

-**Access Requests**
+**Resource Requests**

-`verifyAccessRequest`
+`verifyResourceRequest`

-  * Receives a request object for an access request, finds the token if it exists, and returns a Boolean for whether the incomming request is valid
+  * Receives a request object for a resource request, finds the token if it exists, and returns a Boolean for whether the incomming request is valid

 `getAccessTokenData`